 He earned his Environmental Studies graduate degree from York University (MES 2009) in Urban Planning and Sustainability, completed a graduate diploma in ‘Business and Environment‘ from Schulich Business School and received a national award for research on Human Impacts on the Environment.
 He received an Information Systems Management designation in 2002 from Ryerson University and qualified for project manager credentials from the Project Management Institute in 2011.Chris published his first work ‘Beyond Corporate Responsibility: The New Organizational Consciousness’ in 2012-2013 and the Leadership Edition in late 2017.

 Chris is currently pursuing Leadership, Adult Education and Organizational Development in the Masters of Education Program at the University of Toronto (MEd 2017).
 Chris speaks widely on the topics of corporate well-being, communication and development, connectivity to social and environmental issues and devotes his spare time to volunteerism and the arts.

 “I work DIRECTLY with people.
 I want to see them succeed using the best of their talents by raising their own abilities for themselves and to do so sustainably.
 My assessments and strategies are always based on developing leadership capacity and reaching the core of a person, using both good management practice and practical behavioral science research in a consciousness raising experience.

-I employ my experience in analysis, organizational skills, people skills, leadership skills, and mapping skills to assist in redesigning organizational processes to increase both productivity and accountability.
+I employ my experience in analysis, organizational and communications skills, community building skills, leadership skills to assist in redesigning organizational processes to increase both productivity and accountability.
 Where there is an opportunity, I assist the organization toward a socially responsible mandate, creating an organization devoted to improving the workplace and community.”